Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 In this section, the implementation of the keyboard plugin is discussed.

 #subsubsubsection("Hyprland Implementation")
-Because there is no hyprlang parser in rust, a separate file is being created that holds the keyboard layout setting.
+Because there is no hyprlang parser in Rust, a separate file is being created that holds the keyboard layout setting.
 This file has to be referenced from the main configuration file like in @hyprconf-bind-config.